FitSNAP/FitSNAP/README.md

 #### Contributing:

 * See our [Programmer Guide](https://fitsnap.github.io/Executable.html) on how to add new features.
+* Abide by our code standards by installing `flake8` and running `flake8 --statistics` in the top directory.
 * Get Sphinx with `pip install sphinx sphinx_rtd_theme` for adding new documentation, and see `docs/README.md` for how to build docs for your features.
 * **Feel free to ask for help!**